-related to Section I below.
+Enter any Narrative text related to Section I below.
+[7500]

+Section II

 Program’s Performance Measurement and Progress

 Section IIA: Enrollment And Uninsured Data

 t may take some time to see updated data.)Ifourth quarter SEDS report) and refresh this page.
 (Note: the SEDS report (See line 7: Unduplicated Number Ever Enrolled in the SEDS data for the two most recent federal fiscal years.
 If the information is inaccurate, adjust the data in state’sthe This table is pre-filled with Table 1: Children enrolled in CHIP